The living will explained

 • Date and signature

-The original copy of your living will is best kept at home in an easily accessible location.
-Give a copy to someone you trust and a copy to the doctors treating you.
-Put a card in your wallet stating where the living will is and who should be contacted in an emergency.
-Take your living will with you when you go to hospital or on holiday.
-Plus, you can have the existence of a living will registered on your health insurance card.
-You can also store it with the SRC, which enables your living will to be easily accessed around the clock.
+Store the original of your living will at home where it is easy to find.
+Give a copy to your authorised representative and to your GP.
+Carry an information card in your wallet stating where the living will can be found and who should be contacted in an emergency.
+You can also have the existence of a living will registered on your health insurance card.

-If you don’t have a living will, the law says the following people will make decisions, in this order:
+Living wills only apply if a person who has lost mental capacity requires medical treatment.
+If you don’t have a living will, the law says the following people are to make decisions, in the order shown:

 Read more